lamalab-org/MatText/docs/benchmarking.md

 Note `+pretrain30k=cifp1,cifsym,composition,crystal_llm,slice` will launch 5 jobs parallelly, each of them with `pretrain_template` as the base config and corresponding experiment template extending them.

+???+ tips "Launcher - Tips"

->For launching runs parallely checkout [hydra submitit slurm launcher](https://hydra.cc/docs/plugins/submitit_launcher/). you can override it from cli / or change it in the main config file.
+    For launching runs parallely checkout [hydra submitit slurm launcher](https://hydra.cc/docs/plugins/submitit_launcher/). you can override it from cli / or change it in the main config file.
 For kubernetes based infrastructures [hydra submitit local launcher](https://hydra.cc/docs/plugins/submitit_launcher/) is ideal for parallel jobs.
 Or you can use the default hydra multirun launcher, which will run jobs sequentially.
-You can configure the launcher configurations in the main config file.

 ### Adding New Experiments
 New experiments can be easily added with the following step.